gcocatre/caudec/HELP.md

   -G GAIN   MP3: apply arbitrary GAIN (signed number from -99.99 to +99.99)

   -H HASH   compute hash of raw PCM (CRC32, MD5, SHA1, SHA256 or SHA512,
-            lossless codecs and lossyFLAC, lossyWV only) -H ^HASH  do NOT compute HASH even if it's in caudecrc
+            FLAC, WavPack, Monkey's Audio and lossyFLAC, lossyWV only) -H ^HASH  do NOT compute HASH even if it's in caudecrc

 -------------------------------------------------------------------------------